Language revitalization: Traditionalist

-Specific examples
+Specific revitalization efforts

 The total revival of a dead language (in the sense of having no native speakers) to become the shared means of communication of a self-sustaining community of several million first language speakers has happened only once, in the case of Hebrew, resulting in Modern Hebrew – now the national language of Israel.
 In this case, there was a unique set of historical and cultural characteristics that facilitated the revival.
 (See Revival of the Hebrew language.)
 Hebrew, once largely a liturgical language, was re-established as a means of everyday communication by Jews, some of whom had lived in what is now the State of Israel, starting in the nineteenth century.
 It is the world's most famous and successful example of language revitalization.

 In a related development, literary languages without native speakers enjoyed great prestige and practical utility as lingua francas, often counting millions of fluent speakers at a time.
 In many such cases, a decline in the use of the literary language, sometimes precipitous, was later accompanied by a strong renewal.
 This happened, for example, in the revival of Classical Latin in the Renaissance, and the revival of Sanskrit in the early centuries AD.
 An analogous phenomenon in contemporary Arabic-speaking areas is the expanded use of the literary language (Modern Standard Arabic, a form of the Classical Arabic of the 6th century AD).
 This is taught to all educated speakers and is used in radio broadcasts, formal discussions, etc.

 In addition, literary languages have sometimes risen to the level of becoming first languages of very large language communities.
 An example is standard Italian, which originated as a literary language based on the language of 13th-century Florence, especially as used by such important Florentine writers as Dante, Petrarch and Boccaccio.
 This language existed for several centuries primarily as a literary vehicle, with few native speakers; even as late as 1861, on the eve of Italian unification, the language only counted about 500,000 speakers (many non-native), out of a total population of c.
 22,000,000.
 The subsequent success of the language has been through conscious development, where speakers of any of the numerous Italian languages were taught standard Italian as a second language and subsequently imparted it to their children, who learned it as a first language.
-Of course this came at the expense of local Italian languages, most of which are now endangered.
+This, however, came at the expense of local Italian languages, most of which are now endangered.
 Success was enjoyed in similar circumstances by High German, standard Czech, Castilian Spanish and other languages.